 (a) Petitions.
 A verified petition may be filed in the district court, or family court in the case of a person who has not reached his or her eighteenth (18th) birthday, for the certification to a facility of any person who is alleged to be in need of care and treatment in a facility, and whose continued unsupervised presence in the community would create a likelihood of serious harm by reason of psychiatric disability.
-The petition may be filed by any person with whom the subject of the petition may reside; or at whose house the person may be; or the father or mother, husband or wife, brother or sister, or the adult child of the person; the nearest relative if none of the above are available; or the person's guardian; or the attorney general; or a local director of public welfare; or the director of the department of behavioral healthcare, developmental disabilities and hospitals; the director of the department of human services; or the director of the department of corrections; the director of the department of health; the warden of the adult correctional institutions; the superintendent of the boys training school for youth, or his or her designated agent; or the director of any facility, or the facility director's designated agent, whether or not the person shall have been admitted and is a patient at the time of the petition.
+The petition may be filed by any person with whom the subject of the petition may reside; or at whose house the person may be; or the father or mother, husband or wife, brother or sister, or the adult child of the person; the nearest relative if none of the above are available; or the person's guardian; or the attorney general; or a local director of public welfare; or the director of the department of behavioral healthcare, developmental disabilities and hospitals; the director of the department of human services; or the director of the department of corrections; the director of the department of health; the warden of the adult correctional institutions; or the superintendent of the boys Rhode Island training school for youth, or his or her designated agent; or the director of any facility, or the facility director's designated agent of any of the foregoing departments or facilities, whether or not the person shall have been admitted and is a patient at the time of the petition.
 A petition under this section shall be filed only after the petitioner has investigated what alternatives to certification are available and determined why the alternatives are not deemed suitable.

-- (b) Contents of petition.
+(b) Contents of petition.
 The petition shall state that it is based upon a personal observation of the person concerned by the petitioner within a ten-day (10) period prior to filing.
 It shall include a description of the behavior that constitutes the basis for the petitioner's judgment that the person concerned is in need of care and treatment and that a likelihood of serious harm by reason of psychiatric disability exists.
-In addition, the petitioner shall indicate what alternatives to certification are available; what alternatives have been investigated; and why the investigated alternatives are not deemed suitable. - (c) Certificates and contents thereof.
-A petition hereunder shall be accompanied by the two (2) certificates of two (2) by either a physicians physician(s)and/or licensed advanced practice registered nurses (APRN), certified in psychiatric/mental health unless the petitioner is unable to afford, or is otherwise unable to obtain, the services of a physician or physicians or a licensed advanced practice registered nurse (APRN), certified in psychiatric/mental health qualified to make the certifications.
-The certificates shall be rendered pursuant to the provisions of § 40.1-5-5, except when the patient is a resident in a facility, the attending physician and one other physician or licensed advanced practice registered nurse (APRN), certified in psychiatric/mental health from the facility may sign the certificates, and shall set forth that the prospective patient is in need of care and treatment in a facility and would likely benefit therefrom, and is one whose continued unsupervised presence in the community would create a likelihood of serious harm by reason of psychiatric disability together with the reasons therefor.
+In addition, the petitioner shall indicate what alternatives to certification are available; what alternatives have been investigated; and why the investigated alternatives are not deemed suitable.

+(c) Certificates and contents thereof.
+A petition hereunder shall be accompanied by the certificates of two (2) physicians, at least one of whom shall be a psychiatrist, or one physician and one licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2, unless the petitioner is unable to afford, or is otherwise unable to obtain, the services of a physician or physicians or licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 qualified to make the certifications.
+The certificates shall be rendered pursuant to the provisions of § 40.1-5-5, except when the patient is a resident in a facility, the attending physician and one other physician at least one of whom shall be a psychiatrist, or the attending physician and a licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 from the facility may sign the certificates, and shall set forth that the prospective patient is in need of care and treatment in a facility and would likely benefit therefrom, and is one whose continued unsupervised presence in the community would create a likelihood of serious harm by reason of psychiatric disability together with the reasons therefor.
 The petitions and accompanying certificates shall be executed under penalty of perjury, but shall not require the signature of a notary public thereon.